lucia2007/tennis_buddies/README.md

 - Could Have: small impact if not implemented (20% of stories)
 - Won't Have: not crucial for this iteration

+Unfinished user stories can be found in either to-do or the won't have section of my project board.

 [Back to top](#contents)
 ### Milestones
 I split up my project development into the following milestones: